syncfusion-content/xamarin.android-docs/xamarin-android/SfPicker/populatingitems.md

 ---
 layout: post
 title: Populating Items of Syncfusion Picker control for Xamarin.Android
-description: Populating Items of Picker control
+description: This section will explain about how to populate more number of items as itemsource in Xamarin.Android SfPicker control.
 platform: Xamarin.Android
 control: Picker
 documentation: ug
 ---

-# Populating Items
+# Populating Items for SfPicker

 This section explains about the ways of populating items for SfPicker control